streamroot/integration-samples/mesh/android/ExoPlayerMeshJava/README.md

 />
 ```

 We strongly recommend to set the Delivery Client Key in your `AndroidManifest.xml`.
-However, if it's not possible you can specify it when instantiating a `LumenDeliveryClient` initialization.
+However, if it's not possible you can specify it when instantiating a `LumenDeliveryClient`.

 ## Code integration